infochimps-labs/ironfan/README.md

   })
 end
 ```

+The facets are described and scale independently.
+If you'd like to add more webnodes, just increase the instance count.
+If a machine misbehaves, just terminate it.
+Running `knife cluster launch awesome webnode` will note which machines are missing, and launch and configure them appropriately.

 ClusterChef speaks naturally to both Chef and your cloud provider.
 The esnode's `cluster_role.override_attributes` statement will be synchronized to the chef server, pinning the elasticsearch version across the clients and server..
 Your chef roles should focus system-specific information; the cluster file lets you see the architecture as a whole.